Seidenbusch Apartments

 Abbot Rupert Seidenbush, ca. 1866 (photo from Abbey Archives)

-The Seidenbush apartments were named after Rupert Seidenbusch (1830-1895), a member of St. John's Benedictine community that served as Abbot from 1866-1875.
+The Seidenbusch apartments were named after Rupert Seidenbusch (1830-1895), a member of St. John’s Benedictine community who served as the first Abbot from 1866-1875, then became the first local bishop.

 See Also: